cartertk223/cartertk223.github.io/index.md

 ## About Me

 Hi!
 My name is Carter Karinshak and welcome to my website!
 I am currently a senior at Lehigh University studying finance and am graduating in May of 2023!
-I am from outside of Philadelphia, Pennsylvania, but will be living in Jacksonville, Florida following my graduation.
+I am from outside of Philadelphia, Pennsylvania, but will be living in Florida following my graduation.

 ---